Evidence for a $\mathbb{Z}_{2}$ Dirac spin liquid in the generalized Shastry-Sutherland model: Introduction

-Nonetheless, a consensus has now emerged that the intermediate phase between the dimer and N\'eel orders is indeed a plaquette VBC.
-This VBC breaks reflection symmetry across the lines containing the $J_d$ bonds, implying a twofold degenerate ground state, and features resonating singlets on empty (with no $J_{d}$ bonds) plaquettes.
+Today, the existence of an intermediate plaquette VBC phase between the dimer and N\'eel orders has found broad consensus.
+This VBC breaks reflection symmetry across the lines containing the $J_d$ bonds, implying a twofold degenerate ground state, and features resonating singlets on ``empty'' plaquettes (with no $J_{d}$ bonds).
 In SrCu$_2$(BO$_3$)$_2$, a plaquette VBC, likely ascribed to broken fourfold rotation symmetry about the centers of the empty squares, has been realized under the application of hydrostatic pressure~\cite{Waki-2007,Zayed-2017}.
-Thermodynamic measurements under high pressure have also provided evidence for the exciting possibility of a deconfined quantum critical point between N\'eel order and the plaquette VBC~\cite{Guo-2020}.
+Thermodynamic measurements under high pressure have also provided evidence for the exciting possibility of a deconfined quantum critical point (DQCP) between N\'eel order and the plaquette VBC~\cite{Guo-2020}.
+Theoretical evidence for a continuous transition between the plaquette VBC and N\'eel-ordered states, and a resultant DQCP exhibiting emergent O(4) symmetry, has been provided by a combination of infinite density-matrix renormalization group (iDMRG) calculations and field-theoretic analysis~\cite{Lee-2019}, as well as recent tensor-network studies~\cite{Liu-2023}.
+Other works have argued for a weak first-order transition between these phases~\cite{Qian-2024,Chen-2024,Yang-2024b} and suggested that the DQCP might instead be proximate in parameter space~\cite{Qian-2024, Xi-2021}.
+A recent field-theoretic study~\cite{Feuerpfeil-2026} by some of us formulated a fermionic gauge theory for the transition, characterizing it as a pseudocritical point with emergent $\mathrm{SO}(5)$ symmetry that naturally accommodates a gapless $\mathbb{Z}_2$ Dirac spin liquid between the adjacent VBC and N\'eel phases.